ferettoo/ferettoo/README.md

 :coffee:

 :wave: Hi!
-I'm Facu a Stundent who likes learn new programming languages, actually im learning JavaScript with the vue.js framework.
-I am also learning PHP with the Lavarel framework.
+I'm Facu, a student who likes to learn new programming languages.
+Currently, I'm learning JavaScript with the Vue.js framework.
+I am also learning PHP with the Laravel framework.

 <!--
 **ferettoo/ferettoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.